 Conclusion

 So, How to clean fish tank after Betta dies?
 Even though the death of a pet can be brutal to process, it is crucial to clean the fish tank as soon as possible.
-This will help prevent any potential disease from spreading and ensure that your other fish healthy. for cleaning tank after betta fish died, Use white vinegar and hot water to clean all surfaces of the tank.
+This will help prevent any potential disease from spreading and ensure that your other fish healthy. for cleaning tank after betta fish died in new tank, Use white vinegar and hot water to clean all surfaces of the tank.
 Be sure to rinse everything thoroughly before adding new fish.
 We know how hard it can be to say goodbye to a beloved pet, but by taking care of their habitat, you can take solace in knowing that you are keeping their memory alive.

 You might also like